Directed Graph Reachability in Presence of Variability

 { r_c0_Edge : set c0_Edge }

-The field r_c0_Edge
+The field r_c0_Edge is a relation

 abstract sig c0_Edge